cpu/vexation/site/content/blog/delta-offset/index.md

 07  .ireloc   00001000  00013000  00000400  0000E800  E0000020 [CERW]
 ```

-Since the virus code was using both sections (`CODE` and `DATA`) in the original `minijector.exe` and there's only one new section in `calc.exe` (`.ireloc`) it's easy to understand there is a mismatch that needs to be addressed.
+Since the virus code was using **two** sections (`CODE` and `DATA`) in the original `minijector.exe` and there's only **one** new section in `calc.exe` (`.ireloc`) it's easy to understand there is a mismatch that needs to be addressed.

-## Code is Data is Code
+# Code is Data is Code

-It's tempting to think about fixing this problem by duplicating the process generation 0 uses to copy its `CODE` section to the injected `.ireloc` section.
+It's tempting to think about fixing this problem by duplicating the process generation 0 uses to copy its `CODE` section to the injected `.ireloc` section and using it to also copy a `DATA` section.
 Overall this approach seemed like  to methe wrong solution to me.
-It will be more complex managing injecting multiple sections and as mentioned in the previous post adding a new section is already pretty clumsy from an AV evasion perspective.
+It will be more complex managing injecting multiple sections and as mentioned in the <a href="/pe-infector-basics">previous post</a> adding a new section is already pretty clumsy from an AV evasion perspective.
 Continuing to pile new sections into a target isn't very appealing.

 The route I decided to follow was to remove the `DATA` section entirely and have the virus maintain and update variables inside of its existing `CODE` section.
 I started by copying the `minijector` folder from the [VeXation repo](https://github.com/cpu/vexation) to create [a `pijector` folder](https://github.com/cpu/vexation/tree/master/pijector) (_position independent (in)jector, get it?_).
 Updating all of the old `"minijector"` references in the `Makefile`, `.inc`, `.def`, and `.asm` files was enough to get started on a position independent version of `minijector`.